 I made a mental note “Be interested.
 You might learn something”.
 You know what?
 It was ok in the end.
-I would never sit through a talk by this person again, but I got through it.

 The same thing goes when active listening.
 There are meetings, conversations and discussions you don’t need or want to listen to.
 But that’s not the point.
 Sometimes people just need you there, or an ear to bend, or to know that their manager has got their back.

 If you show your disinterest – you’ll show you’re not listening.
 Be interested.
 Tell yourself it’s interesting – show the other person that you’re interested.
 It may be fake, but it shows interest.
 The chances are you’ll become interested anyway.